Estimating the Number of Components in Finite Mixture Models via Variational Approximation

 In this paper, we propose and analyze a new model selection approach for singular models based on variational Bayes (VB).
-VB has become a popular alternative to traditional sampling-based algorithms like MCMC for approximate Bayesian computation, owing to its computational scalability and good generalization performance in many applications.
-Our proposed approach draws inspiration from the recent work of \cite{zhang2023bayesian}, which shows that for non-singular models, the evidence lower bound (ELBO) derived from the mean-field (MF) approximation in variational Bayes can recover the leading terms in model evidence.
-Notably, the model selected by the ELBO tends to converge asymptotically with the one chosen by the BIC as the sample size increases.
-Furthermore, the calculation of the ELBO is a straightforward by-product of the Coordinate Ascent Variational Inference (CAVI) algorithm \citep[see, e.g., Chapter 10 of][]{bishop2006pattern} for implementing the MF approximation.
-In particular, this approach eliminates the need for a case-by-case analysis to determine the effective number of parameters required in computing the BIC for non-singular models.
-In this work, we also consider the use of the ELBO from MF approximation for model selection in FMMs.
-Theoretically, we find that while the ELBO can no longer recover the leading term involving the RLCT in the model evidence, it still contains a term that penalizes over-specified models, leading to consistent model selection.
+VB has gained popularity as a scalable alternative to traditional sampling-based algorithms like MCMC to approximate Bayesian computation, offering computational efficiency and strong generalization performance.
+Our approach draws inspiration from the recent work of \cite{zhang2023bayesian}, which shows that for non-singular models, the evidence lower bound (ELBO) derived from the mean-field (MF) approximation in VB captures the leading terms in model evidence.
+Notably, the model selected by the ELBO asymptotically converges to the one chosen by the BIC as the sample size grows.
+Furthermore, the calculation of ELBO is a natural by-product of the Coordinate Ascent Variational Inference (CAVI) algorithm \citep[see, e.g., Chapter 10 of][]{bishop2006pattern}, eliminating the need for a case-by-case analysis of the effective number of parameters required by singular BIC.
+In this work, we extend the use of ELBO based on MF approximation to model selection in finite mixture models (FMMs).
+Theoretically, we find that although the ELBO does not recover the leading term involving the RLCT in model evidence, it includes a penalty term for over-specification, ensuring consistent model selection.